encode/django-rest-framework/docs/authenticators.rst

       The default permission checking on :class:`.Resource` will use the allowed_methods attribute for permissions if the authentication context is not None, and use anon_allowed_methods otherwise.

-      The authentication context is passed to the method calls (eg :meth:`.Resource.get`, :meth:`.Resource.post` etc...) in order to allow them to apply any more fine grained permission checking at the point the response is being generated.
+      The authentication context is passed to the handler calls (eg :meth:`.Resource.get`, :meth:`.Resource.post` etc...) in order to allow them to apply any more fine grained permission checking at the point the response is being generated.

       This function must be overridden to be implemented.